onzfonz/comp227/src/content/1/en/part1d.md

 - the percentage of days that the user clicked ***yeah***.

 ![average and percentage good screenshot feedback](../../images/1/14e.png)

+> Don't forget to amend your commit with the message `Completed Exercise 1.7` once you feel you have completed this exercise!

 #### 1.8: studytracker step3